Article : DIET AND HEALTH

 Maintain a normal weight – gain slowly – do not eat large meals.

-Don’t forget to walk or exercise every day.
+Don’t forget to walk or exercise every day, yoga is good and practicing squats can be helpful.

 BA.
 Dip Med.
 Herb., Dip Soc Science Snr Fellow AANMP